com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 More recent, unstable versions of Mill are also [available](https://github.com/lihaoyi/mill/releases/tag/unstable), if you want to try out the latest features and improvements that are currently in master.
+Come by our [Gitter Channel](https://gitter.im/lihaoyi/mill) if you want to ask questions or say hi!

 The simplest Mill build for a Scala project looks as follows: